rsyslog/rsyslog-doc/source/configuration/modules/ommysql.rst

 Purpose
 =======

-This module provides native support for logging to MySQL databases.
+This module provides native support for logging to MySQL / MariaDB databases.
 It offers superior performance over the more generic `omlibdbi <omlibdbi.html>`_ module.